 The presidency of Ulysses Grant brought new complications to the Apache Wars and U.S. Indian policy in general.
 While Grant was largely sympathetic to the indigenous peoples, his administration would be responsible for some of the nation’s most tragic confrontations.
 Arguably, the greatest folly of Grant’s policy was it’s rigid, one-size-fits-all approach.
 The consequences of this methodology were rarely more painfully evident than at the San Carlos Indian Reservation.

-San Carlos, or Hell’s forty acres as it was often referred, was founded in December of 1872 in the south east Arizona Territory with the intent of consolidating the Apache tribes.
-This plan took no account of the cultural, regional, or linguistic differences, let alone acknowledging the various hostilities among them.
-Further exacerbating the issue were the appalling conditions, corrupt Indian Agents, and outright animosity of the US Army toward the Apache.
+San Carlos, or Hell’s Forty Acres, as it was often referred, was founded in December of 1872 in southeast Arizona Territory with the intent of consolidating the Apache tribes.
+This plan took no account of their cultural, regional, or linguistic differences, let alone acknowledging the various hostilities among them.
+Further exacerbating the issue were the appalling conditions, corrupt Indian Agents, and the outright animosity of the U.S. Army toward the Apache.

-After Clum’s resignation, a series of corrupt Indian Agents flowed through San Carlos, embezzling resources and treating the population with cruelty.
+After Clum’s resignation, a series of corrupt Indian Agents flowed through San Carlos, embezzling resources and treating the population cruelly.
 This corruption ran to the highest levels of government, specifically Grant’s Secretary of War, William Belknap.
-Belknap would later be impeached for selling lucrative trading post positions at US Army bases, illegally selling arms to France, and taking kick backs from government contracts.
+Belknap would later be impeached for selling lucrative trading post positions at U.S. Army bases, illegally selling arms to France, and taking kickbacks from government contracts.
 Needless to say, none of this set well with the Chiricahua.
-The relationships that Clum had built, dissolved into resentment and hatred for the US Government.
+The relationships that Clum had built dissolved into resentment and hatred for the U.S. Government.
 Within months, the remaining Chiricahua left the reservation and renewed their hostilities.
 The Apache Wars would continue for nearly ten more years.